7 Linking databases

 CUSIP Global Services uses the CUSIP of Amazon.com’s common stock, 023135106

-, as an example of the components of a 9-character CUSIP.
+, as an example of the components of a nine-character CUSIP.
 The first six characters—023135

 —represent the issuer, which is Amazon.com.
 While in this case the issuer is a company, an issuer could be a municipality or a government agency.
 The next two characters (10

-) indicate the type of instrument (e.g., debt or equity), but also uniquely identifies the issue among the issuer’s securities.
+) indicate the type of instrument (e.g., debt or equity) and also uniquely identifies the issue among the issuer’s securities.
 The final character (6

 , which contains the letter L